Neural network representation of tensor network and chiral states: Chiral topological states

 \section{Chiral topological states}

 It seems difficult to obtain a local tensor network representation for gapped chiral topological states.
 Early attempts did not impose locality \cite{GVW10} or just target at expectation values of local observables rather than the wave function \cite{BC11}.
 Recent progress \cite{WTSC13, DR15} shows that local tensor networks can describe chiral topological states, but the examples there are all gapless.
 Indeed, Dubail and Read \cite{DR15} even proved a no-go theorem, which roughly states that for any chiral local free-fermion tensor network state, any local parent Hamiltonian is gapless.
 Here we construct a Boltzmann machine that approximates the unique ground state of a (gapped) chiral $p$-wave superconductor.
-The error of approximation is an inverse polynomial in the system size, and the neural network is quasi-local in the sense that the maximum distance of connections between units is logarithmic in the system size.
+The approximation error is inverse polynomial in the system size, and the neural network is quasi-local in the sense that the maximum distance of connections between units is logarithmic in the system size.
 This example explicitly demonstrates the power of Boltzmann machines.

-From now on, we consider fermionic systems, for which some modifications are necessary to account for the exchange statistics of fermions.
-In particular, each vertex carries a Grassmann number $\xi_j$ rather than an Ising variable $s_j$, and the sum over Ising variables in hidden units are replaced by the Grassmann integral.
+From now on, we consider fermionic systems, for which it is necessary and there are multiple ways to account for the exchange statistics of fermions.
+We take a straightforward approach: Each vertex carries a Grassmann variable $\xi_j$ rather than an Ising variable $s_j$, and the sum over Ising variables in hidden units is replaced by the Grassmann integral.
 We work in the second quantization formalism.
-Let $c_j,c_j^\dag$ with $1\le j\le|V|$ be the fermionic annihilation and creation operators.
-Define $p(\xi_1,\xi_2,\ldots,\xi_{|V|})|0\rangle=p(c_1^\dag,c_2^\dag,\ldots,c_{|V|}^\dag)|0\rangle$ for any polynomial $p$ in $|V|$ variables, where $|0\rangle$ is the vacuum state with no fermions.
-As an analog of (\ref{qbm}),
+Let $c_j,c_j^\dag$ for $1\le j\le|V|$ be the fermionic annihilation and creation operators, and $|0\rangle$ be the vacuum state with no fermions.
+We identify $c_j^\dag$ with $\xi_j$ so that $\Xi|0\rangle$ represents a fermionic state, where $\Xi$ is an arbitrary Grassmann variable in the algebra generated by $\xi_1,\xi_2,\ldots,\xi_{|V|}$.
+As an analog of Eq. (\ref{qbm}),

-is a fermionic neural network state.
+is an (unnormalized Gaussian) fermionic neural network state.
 Note that we have set $h_j=0$.
 This class of states appeared previously in Ref. \cite{DR15}.